The level of engagement of your employees can affect your company’s efficiency, productivity and the bottom line financially.

-To effectively gauge the mood of your employees, you should endeavor to measure the pride they feel in your organization, their intention to remain with the company, their motivation to exceed expectations.
-Determine how likely they are to recommend the business to their friends and families.
+To effectively gauge the mood of your employees, you should endeavor to measure the pride they feel in your organization, their intention to remain with the company, their motivation to exceed expectations and how likely they are to recommend the business to their friends and families.

 These are factors you should consider when developing an employee engagement survey:

 Determining what you want to measure

 Do you have just a few factors of employee engagement you would like to measure and improve?
 Are you concerned about a specific issue?
 Or do you want to know about everything?